peteroupc/html3dutil/doc/H3DU.Trochoid.md

 ### Methods

-* [evaluate](#H3DU.Trochoid_evaluate)<br>Generates a point on the curve from the given u coordinate.
+* [evaluate](#H3DU.Trochoid_evaluate)<br>Generates a point on the curve from the given U coordinate.

  <a name='H3DU.Trochoid_evaluate'></a>
 ### H3DU.Trochoid#evaluate(u)

-Generates a point on the curve from the given u coordinate.
+Generates a point on the curve from the given U coordinate.

 #### Parameters